 How to Consume Ceremonial Grade Matcha Tea

-Ceremonial grade matcha tea is most often used for drinking on its own.
+Ceremonial-grade matcha tea is most often used for drinking on its own.
 Ideally, it should be whisked into water without milk or sugar.
 If you add any additional ingredients, the flavor is lost.
-You also don’t want to cook or bake with ceremonial grade matcha because it’s the equivalent of cooking with a vintage bottle of wine.
+You also do not want to cook or bake with ceremonial-grade matcha because it is the equivalent of cooking with a vintage bottle of wine.

 Ceremonial Grade Matcha Tea from My Matcha Life®

 Our Tea Lover’s Ceremonial Grade Matcha from My Matcha Life® is the finest quality matcha available.
 Compared to our other matcha tea grades, the flavor is sweet and mild, which adds to its superior quality.

 Unlike most matcha which is harvested by machine, the first-harvest tea leaves in our ceremonial grade matcha are hand-picked and offer the highest concentration of nutrients.
 That means it’s packed with L-theanine, which works in harmony with natural caffeine to provide a calm, sustained energy boost without jitters.
 It’s also rich in antioxidants like EGCG catechin, which is believed to reduce inflammation, aid in weight loss, and boost immunity.[Check out our MML blog, 6 Health Benefits from Drinking Matcha Tea to learn more about its amazing effects!]

 As the name suggests, culinary-grade matcha is used for cooking, baking, and creating mixed drinks such as matcha lattes and smoothies.